jeremyneveu/m2-npac-grac/chapters/en/01_FLRW_metric.md

 \dd \vec l^2= \dd \vec r^2 \pm \frac{(\vec r \cdot \dd \vec r)^2}{a^2(t)\mp r^2}
 \end{equation}

-At this stage, we can now combine the result obtained for the two non-zero curvatures with the Euclidean case by introducing the *parameter of curvature* $k$ :
+At this stage, we can now combine the result obtained for the two non-zero curvatures with the Euclidean case by introducing the *curvature parameter* $k$ :
 \begin{equation}
 \label{K-def}
 k = \left\lbrace